Photographic lighting: Creating natural-looking artificial lighting

-According to the inverse-square law (intensity is inversely proportional to the distance squared) if the distance of a light source is changed in the following distance increments 1, 1.4, 2, 2.8, 4, 5.6, 8, 11, 16, 22, 32, 45, 64 the intensity will decrease by one f/stop.
-Notice each step changes by the square root of 2.
-In practical terms, it means if one face in a group portrait is 4 metres from the "key" light and another is 5.6 m away, the face further from the light will be one f/stop darker.
+If the distance of a light source is changed in the following distance increments 1, 1.4, 2, 2.8, 4, 5.6, 8, 11, 16, 22, 32, 45, 64 the intensity will decrease by one f/stop.
+Notice how each step increases by the square root of 2.
+In practical terms, it means that if one face in a group portrait is 4 metres from the "key" light and another is 5.6 m away, the face further from the light will be one f/stop darker.
 In an outdoor portrait of a group of 200 people taken on an overcast day, the lighting of all the faces will be equal.
 The same group photographed indoors would be far more difficult to light evenly.
-The simplest strategy requiring the least flash equipment would be to get above the group with the camera, have them look up and bounce the lighting off the ceiling so, like an overcast day, every face is as equidistant as possible to the apparent source of the light.
+The simplest strategy requiring the least flash equipment would be to get above the group with the camera, have them look up, and bounce the lighting off the ceiling.
+This way every face is as equidistant as possible to the apparent source of the light, much as with an overcast day.

 Even something as basic as a head and shoulders portrait must take inverse-square fall-off into account by posing the front of the subject's face as close or closer to the "key" light than the shoulder or any other body part if the goal is to make the front of the face the most strongly contrasting focal point on a darker background.
-The position of the fill source relative to the face will also affect whether the nose shadow is the lightest (when fill is centered near camera) darkest (when fill is placed to the side) one on the face.
-The distance of the key and fill sources to the face will affect the rate at which the shadows transition from light to dark on the face.
+The position of the fill source relative to the face will also affect whether the nose shadow is the lightest (when fill is centered near camera) or darkest (when fill is placed to the side) one on the face.
+The distance of the key light and fill sources to the face will affect the rate at which the shadows transition from light to dark on the face.

 Creating surreal lighting

-Natural and surreal are just different sides of the same cause and effect coin.
+Natural and surreal lighting are different sides of the same coin.
 Understanding what makes lighting seem natural makes it easier to understand how to create other desired reactions.
 Natural light usually comes from above, so strategies which place the key light below the face will appear to be unusual or unnatural.
 The brain adapts color perception in a way that makes color balance seem neutral on white clothing and faces.
 The eyes also adapt to brightness as they scan and usually perceive a full range of detail in most environments.
 Lighting a scene with a tonal range or color cast which is out of context with what would typically be expected will cause the viewer to notice the environment and make other than normal assumptions about it.
-It is also possible to create the impression of environmental context where none is seen in the photograph, such as the look of a person standing under a streetlight at night by using a gridded flash attached to the ceiling of the studio with no fill source.
+It is also possible to create the impression of environmental context where none is seen in the photograph, such as the look of a person standing under a streetlight at night by using a grid flash attached to the ceiling of the studio with no fill source.